 Nothing says comfort food quite like a hearty Irish stew.
-This one is nice and classic: beef, carrots, onions, potatoes and a bottle or can of Irish stout (Guinness is the obvious choice, but maybe try a local one).
-It’s also the perfect vehicle for our Winter Stewing Blend, which gives this stew a nice, deep base flavour of herbs, garlic and pepper.
+This one is nice and classic: beef, carrots, onions, potatoes and a can of Irish stout (Guinness is the obvious choice, but maybe try a local one).
+It’s also an excellent vehicle for our Winter Stewing Blend, which gives this stew a nice, deep base flavour of herbs, garlic and pepper.

-To go with it, Cheddar Nigella Bread bread takes advantage of the perfect pairing for nigella seeds: cheddar cheese.
+To go with it, Cheddar Nigella Beer Bread takes advantage of the perfect pairing for nigella seeds: cheddar cheese.
 There’s something about the toasted onion flavour of nigella that works perfectly with the sharpness of old cheddar.
 Use Irish Cheddar if you can find it.

-3 Tbsp all-purpose flour 1 kg stewing beef 2 Tbsp olive oil 1 Tbsp butter 1 onion, diced medium 5 stalks celery, chopped bite size 3 medium carrots, peeled and chopped bite size 6 largish baby potatoes, chopped bite size 2 Tbsp Silk Road Winter Stewing Blend 2 bay leaves 1 Tbsp yellow mustard seeds 6 cups beef stock 1 bottle or can of Irish stout (440 ml or 500 ml can will work fine) kosher salt and pepper to taste 1½ cups frozen peas
+3 Tbsp all-purpose flour 1 kg stewing beef 2 Tbsp olive oil 1 Tbsp butter 1 onion, diced medium 5 stalks celery, chopped bite size 3 medium carrots, peeled and chopped bite size 6 largish baby potatoes, chopped bite size 2 Tbsp Silk Road Winter Stewing Blend 2 bay leaves 1 Tbsp yellow mustard seeds 6 cups beef stock 1 can of Irish stout (440 ml or 500 ml can will work fine) kosher salt and pepper to taste 1½ cups frozen peas

 In a medium bowl, combine flour and 1 tsp. kosher salt.
 Coat the stewing beef in the flour mixture until there is no flour left in the bottom of the bowl.

 In a Dutch oven or large pot, heat the oil and butter over medium-high heat.
 Working in small batches, add the beef to the pot, browning it on all sides.
 When all the beef is browned set it aside on a plate.